The FDA is proposing a ban on menthol cigarettes

 The proposed standards are based in "clear science and evidence" that establish the addictive nature and harm of the flavored products, the agency said.
 The proposal builds on the Family Smoking Prevention and Tobacco Control Act, which banned cigarette flavors — aside from tobacco and menthol — in 2009.

-"The authority to adopt tobacco product standards is one of the most powerful tools Congress gave the FDA and the actions we are proposing can help significantly reduce youth initiation and increase the chances that current smokers quit," said FDA Commissioner Dr. Robert M. Califf.
-"It is clear that these efforts will help save lives."
+"The authority to adopt tobacco product standards is one of the most powerful tools Congress gave the FDA and the actions we are proposing can help significantly reduce youth initiation and increase the chances that current smokers quit," said the FDA's commissioner, Dr. Robert Califf, in the statement.

+Erika Sward, assistant vice president of national advocacy for the American Lung Association, told NPR that the measure is "a big deal" and that rules to ban menthol are overdue.

+"It will save lives, especially in Black and brown communities in the United States, and it will reduce youth smoking," Sward said.
+"It will also lead to fewer people being diagnosed or getting lung disease, cancers and heart disease."

-In the U.S. in 2019, there were 18.5 million menthol cigarette smokers ages 12 and older in the U.S., according to the FDA.
-There were higher rates of menthol cigarette use among young people and in Black communities.
+In 2019, there were 18.5 million menthol cigarette smokers ages 12 and older in the U.S., according to the FDA.
+Rates of menthol cigarette use were higher among young people and in Black communities.

+For decades, the tobacco industry has targeted Black communities, said Portia Reddick White, vice president of policy and legislative affairs for the NAACP.
+In a letter last week, the organization urged the FDA to ban menthol-flavored cigarettes and flavored cigar products.

+"The tobacco industry, over the years, they have been ruthless with their targeting," Reddick White told NPR.
+"They actually have targeted in many ways, advertising discounting prices that appeal or sponsoring events, actually giving money to Black educational institutions and civic leaders."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.